The Apthorp: History

 During the early 19th century, apartment developments in the city were generally associated with the working class.
 By the late 19th century, apartments were also becoming desirable among the middle and upper classes.
 Between 1880 and 1885, more than ninety apartment buildings were developed in the city.
 Meanwhile, William Waldorf Astor had built the Waldorf Hotel in 1893 on the future site of the Empire State Building.
 Following the success of the Waldorf Hotel, Astor decided to develop Graham Court, an apartment building on Seventh Avenue in Harlem, and then the Apthorp on the Upper West Side.
+Astor had owned the properties for several years without having developed them.
+He employed Clinton and Russell, who had worked on Graham Court, to design the Apthorp.